Punta Sa Berritta, an awe-inspiring drive in Sardinia

-Punta Sa Berritta (also known as Punta Balestreri) is a mountain pass at an elevation of 1.362m (4,469ft) above the sea level, located in the Mount Limbara massif in north-eastern Sardinia, Italy.
+Punta Sa Berritta (also known as Punta Balestreri) is a mountain peak at an elevation of 1.362m (4,469ft) above the sea level, located in the Gallura region of northern Sardinia, Italy, in the province of Sassari.